-Released initially on Team Fortress 2, Utopia quickly became a well-liked map in the surfing community.
-It is the most-played linear surf map, with an astounding 400,000 subscriptions on its Steam Workshop page.
-Not to mention the countless dedicated servers for playing Surf Utopia, which has all received tens of thousands of players throughout the years.
+“Utopia” was originally released as a map for Team Fortress 2, but it quickly gained popularity among surfers.
+It is the most-played linear surf map, with over 400,000 subscriptions on its Steam Workshop page.
+Additionally, there are numerous dedicated servers for playing “Surf_Utopia,” which have been visited by tens of thousands of players over the years.

-We hope you enjoyed our guide on the top five best beginner surf maps in CS:GO.
-Make sure to leave a comment if we missed out on an important map.
+We hope you found our guide to the top five best beginner surf maps in CS:GO helpful.
+If we missed any important maps, please let us know in the comments.